montehurd/gitshorts/README.md

 - `sss`
     - **status** of files in the current Git repo
 - `ddd`
-    - **diff** for each modified but as-of-yet uncommitted file. once activated use arrow keys to navigate between individual file diffs, use `q` to exit
+    - **diff** for each modified but as-of-yet uncommitted file. once activated use arrow keys to navigate between individual file diffs. use `q` to exit back to `aaa`
 - `ccc`
-    - **commits**, showing diff for each historical commit. use arrow keys to navigate between individual commit diffs, use `q` to exit
+    - **commits**, showing diff for each historical commit. use arrow keys to navigate between individual commit diffs, most recent commit diff is shown first. use `q` to exit back to `aaa`
 - `ppp`
     - **prompt**, clearing other console text